Diagnostics (for technical support)

 --debug-read-ctxs

 ZUC.
-Show all B250 LOCAL and DICT sections as they are read/skipped and decompressed during genocat/genounzip.
+Show all B250, LOCAL and DICT sections as they are read/skipped and decompressed during genocat/genounzip.

 Note: For genozip this is only relevant for reading sections of the first FASTQ file when compressing the second FASTQ